secretstartups/handbook/finance/financial-planning-and-analysis/index.html.md

     - Analytics
     - Education

-## GitLab's Operating Plan and Forecasting Process
+## GitLab's Board Plan and Forecasting Process

 ### Definitions

-#### Operating Plan
+#### Board Plan

-Purpose: GitLab's operating plan is a guideline to understand how much capital it needs and how the capital will be consumed.
-The operating plan helps GitLab answer questions like "how fast can we hire and when?"
+Purpose: GitLab's Board Plan, or operating Plan, is a guideline to understand how much capital it needs and how the capital will be consumed.
+The Board Plan helps GitLab answer questions like "how fast can we hire and when?"

-What: The operating plan is a three statement (Income Statement, Balance Sheet and Statement of Cashflow), non-GAAP bottoms-up plan that spans the current fiscal year.
+What: The Board Plan is a three statement (Income Statement, Balance Sheet and Statement of Cashflow), non-GAAP bottoms-up plan that spans the current fiscal year.
 The revenue is driven off the GitLab revenue model and the expense part of the plan is at the headcount and vendor level.
-The Operating Plan will be a 90% confidence Plan.
-Additionally we will set stretch targets based on 50/50 confidence and will adjust the Operating Plan to give us the best chance to hit our stretch targets.
+The Board Plan will be a 90% confidence Plan.
+Additionally we will set stretch targets based on 50/50 confidence and will adjust the Board Plan to give us the best chance to hit our stretch targets.
 Corporate bonus and sales commissions will be set based on the stretch targets.

-Governance: The Operating Plan is approved by the board of directors every year.
+Governance: The Board Plan is approved by the board of directors every year.

 #### Actuals

 What: Actuals are results that have been reported or exist in a system that is designated as a single source of truth for the item that is being measured.
 Each month accounting closes the month and financial results are recorded in our ERP system and are published in our financial statements.
-These actuals are compared to the operating plan.
+These actuals are compared to the Board Plan.

 #### Monthly Forecast